nadoo/glider/README.md

 # [glider](https://github.com/nadoo/glider)
-glider is a forward proxy with multiple protocols support.
+glider is a forward proxy with multiple protocols support, and also a dns forwarding server with ipset management features(like dnsmasq).

-we can set up local listeners as proxy, and forward requests to internet via forwarders.
+we can set up local listeners as proxy servers, and forward requests to internet via forwarders.
 ```
                 |Forwarder ----------------->|
    Listener --> |                            | Internet